D'Hondt method: Regional D'Hondt

 In most countries, seats for the national assembly are divided on a regional or even a provincial level.
 This means that seats are first divided between individual regions (or provinces) and are then allocated to the parties in each region separately (based on only the votes cast in the given region).
 The votes for parties that have not gained a seat at the regional level are thus discarded, so they do not aggregate at a national level.
 This means that parties which would have gained seats in a national distribution of seats may still end up with no seats as they did not gain enough votes in any region.
 This may also lead to skewed seat allocation at a national level, such as in Spain in 2011 where the People's Party gained an absolute majority in the Congress of Deputies with only 44% of the national vote.
 It may also skew results for small parties with broad appeal at a national level compared to small parties with a local appeal (e.g. nationalist parties).
 For instance, in the 2008 Spanish general election, United Left (Spain) gained 1 seat for 969,946 votes, whereas Convergence and Union (Catalonia) gained 10 seats for 779,425 votes.

-However, this is not D'Hondt method's fault but rather the division between regions, at it happens with first-past-the-post.
-Even then, D'Hondt method is fairer than first-past-the-post.
+Modified d'Hondt electoral system

+The modified d'Hondt electoral system is a variant of the d'Hondt method with an electoral threshold for parties.
+Votes for parties below the electoral threshold are transferred to other candidates according to the single transferable voting method.
+This electoral system was used in 1989 and 1992 Australian Capital Territory elections.